This sweet and creamy carrot kheer is a great springtime or summer dessert!

 - Use an immersion blender to puree the contents of the pot (or use a blender to puree then pour the contents back into the pot).

 - Press sauté.
 Add the sweetener to taste and stir until well combined.
-The kheer will thicken as it cools.
+The kheer will slightly thicken as it cools.

 - Serve this dessert hot, warm, cold or at room temperature (I prefer carrot kheer to be chilled).